 - clearly stipulate your expectations of and the obligations to the client

-In addition, as with your other ongoing clients, we would expect you to diarise a periodic review for such a client and to also act on trigger events as and when they occur.
+In addition, as with your other ongoing clients, we would expect you to diarise a periodic review of such a client and to also act on trigger events as and when they occur.

-Of course, as you are obliged to display a sign showing each company/entity that you provide with a registered office.
-This sign must be easy to read and see at any time, not just when your offices are open.
+Of course, you are obliged to display a sign showing each company/entity that you provide with a registered office.

 Provision of Entity Formation Only Service